 Hot, sweet & sour pineapple rasam can be reveled as a comforting soup on a rainy day.
-Usually south Indian rasam is prepared with tomato or lemon but pineapple works wonders with rasam as it enhances its taste and flavor.
-You may also refer my recipes for lemon rasam & rasa vadai.
+Usually south Indian rasam is prepared with tomato or lemon but pineapple works wonders with rasam as it elevates the flavor of rasam to a whole new level.
+You may refer my recipes for lemon rasam & also rasa vadai.

-When we like to have a light yet delicious lunch, I prepare pineapple rasam and serve with dal (paruppu), ash gourd kootu, potato curry and fried appalam as shown below.
+I prepare rasam whenever I like to take a light yet delicious meal.
+Now I prepare pineapple rasam and serve with dal (paruppu), ash gourd kootu, potato curry and fried appalam as shown below.

 Now the recipe for pineapple rasam is as below:

 - Curry leaves – 1 sprig

 - Fresh pineapple fruit (finely diced) – ¼ cup

 - Red gram (thuvaram paruppu) – 1 tsp